We’re making energy cost courteous for Victorian households and businesses.

 Why are we introducing the Victorian Default Offer?

-The Victorian Default Offer is introduced after an independent review into energy prices found that Victorians were paying more than they should for electricity.
+The Victorian Default Offer is presented after a fair evaluation into energy prices noticed that Victorians were spending higher than they should for electricity.

 The VDO is part of the government’s Energy Fairness Plan to make the electricity market simpler and more affordable for all consumers.